 Internship or on-the-job training appears to be highly valued among employers, so much so that for many graduates, the internship is their point of entry into a news organisation.
 News outlets also provide scholarships and trainings to a targeted institution or group.
-Upon graduating, scholars of these news outlets will have to work for at least a year under their sponsors, as stipulated in their scholarship contracts.
+The scholars of these news firms are bound by a contract to work for at least a year under their sponsors.